igorsteinmacher/SL-UTFPR-2021/assignments/aboutProject.md

 # Assignment - Class of Oct-18

-Copy this markdown and fill the gaps according to the details of the project your group is contributing to.
+Copy this markdown to your repo under NAU-OSS and fill the gaps according to the details of the project your group is contributing to.

 This will help you on your way!

 If you don't know, try to search for it.
 If you don't find, fill with N/A

 # Details about <Name_of_project>

+## Governance Model

+  * Discuss the governance model of the project you are working on

 ## Resources available (URLs)